How to Change/Disable Netflix Button on NVIDIA Shield Remote

 4. Flip the toggle switch to the ‘off’ position to disable Google Assistant.

-If you don’t want this feature enabled, simply turn off the Google Assistant feature.
+If you don’t want this feature enabled, turn off the Google Assistant feature.
 This will automatically disable the feature.

 What buttons can I remap on NVIDIA Shield remote?